 Ellen lived to the age of 80 and never married, but she was never short of company because her friendship with the Brontës made her famous in her own lifetime.
 Brontë fans would often visit her at Moor Lane House in Gomersal.
 Visitors include the American artist Frederic Yates who painted a wonderful portrait of Ellen Nussey as an old woman.
 Ellen’s visitors were sure to be regaled with glorious tales of the Brontës, and many of them also left with a memento of Charlotte, Emily or Anne that she had passed onto them.

 Some exploited this generosity, and in particular a man named Clement Shorter.
 Shorter was made the first President of the Brontë Society, a move that the Society greatly regrets today as with hindsight he is clearly a villain of the Brontë story.
-Shorter worked in cahoots with a man named Thomas Wise, then esteemed a great literary collector and preserver and a future Vice-President of The Brontë Society, but later convicted as a fraud and forger.
+Shorter worked in cahoots with a man named Thomas Wise, then esteemed a great literary collector and preserver but later imprisoned as a fraud and forger.

 In the late 1880s they began to schmooze the now elderly Ellen, offering her £125 for the letters that they claimed they would preserve for posterity and use for a new biography of Charlotte from which Ellen would receive two thirds of the profit.
 In actuality, they were selling the letters at auction and to collectors, many in the United States of America, at a huge profit.

 In these last years of her life, Ellen was in effect robbed of the letters she held so dear, and we have been damaged by Shorter and Wise too.
 Many of the letters and objects that they took from Ellen by their sharp practice remain in private collections, the whereabouts of some unknown, although others have been bought by the Brontë Parsonage Museum or returned voluntarily.